thebne/midiate/README.md

 1. Provide an export to a `config` object (see "app config" below for details and options)
 2. Provide an export to `default` (main view), `StatusBar` (cross-app status bar), `BackgroundTask` (invisible background processing unit), or a combination of these.
- The exported should be valid React elements.
+ All exported items should be valid React elements.

 ### App hooks
 All the hooks are under `/src/api`, separated to logical libraries.